 Tomorrow we head north and will be updating our calendars and making lists of what needs to be done when we get back home.
 We will hope that in spite of the predicted cold, spring is not too far behind.
 We have had a taste of summer and it tastes great!

-“Easy Breezy” is reserved for February 2020.
+“Easy Breezy” is reserved for next February.
 We are looking forward to seeing the progress on rebuilding after the hurricane and making new adventures and memories.